ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 # Camera

-A monoDrive Camera Sensor can support four different image types:
+A monoDrive Camera Sensor can support six different image types:

 - **RGB:** A three channel image of the scene
 - **Grayscale:** A single channel grayscale image of the scene
 - **Semantic Segmentation:** Each object in the scene is semantically labeled by color
 - **Depth camera:** Provides a camera array where pixel values represent distance from the camera
+- **Fisheye:** Equidistant or Poly1 Fisheye Camera/Scaramuzza model Fisheye camera based.
+- **360 Camera:** Shows a 360 View

 Image output size, intrinsic camera parameters, and various other settings can be controlled through each camera's configuration.